-Call us at 1-800-555-3951 or 314-534-5800.
+Call us at 1-800-965-EHOC(3462) or 314-534-5800.
 Have all of the information available about your discrimination complaint to discuss with our intake officer.
-The intake officer will take your information, counsel you and mail you a complaint form, which will be filed with the US Department of Housing & Urban Development, the Missouri Commission on Human Rights, the Illinois Department of Human Rights, the St. Louis Civil Rights Enforcement Agency or a private attorney, based on our consultation with you.
+The intake officer will take your information, counsel you and mail you a complaint form, which could potentially be filed with the US Department of Housing & Urban Development, the Missouri Commission on Human Rights, the Illinois Department of Human Rights, the St. Louis Civil Rights Enforcement Agency or a private attorney, based on our consultation with you.

 File an on-line complaint.
 Click here to file your complaint online.
-After we receive your complaint, EHOC will send you a finalized copy of your complaint with a client agreement for you to fill out and return to us.
+After we receive your complaint, EHOC will contact you to verify your information.

 1. Do not talk to the housing provider, lender, real estate agent about filing a complaint.
 If you suspect someone has discriminated against you, contact EHOC first to make us aware of your complaint.
 In some cases, talking to the respondent about the situation might harm our ability to investigate your case.

 2.Contact us as soon after the discriminatory incident as you are able.
 You have a year from the time of discrimination to file a complaint with HUD and two years to file in federal court.
 You only have six months to file with the Missouri Commission on Human Rights.
 But the sooner you report discrimination, the sooner we can begin our investigation.